Indonesia's Smartfren says exploring network business merger with Bakrie Telecom

-JAKARTA, Sept 26 (Reuters) - Indonesian telecommunication operator PT Smartfren Telecom Tbk is in talks with peer PT Bakrie Telecom Tbk on a potential merger of their network operations.
+JAKARTA (Reuters) - Indonesian telecommunication operator PT Smartfren Telecom Tbk (FREN.JK) is in talks with peer PT Bakrie Telecom Tbk (BTEL.JK) on a potential merger of their network operations.

 Smartfren has not reached any binding agreement with Bakrie Telecom and any deal depends on getting the necessary regulatory approval, the company said in a stock exchange filing late on Thursday, in response to a query from the bourse.